brianlondregan36/acc-library/README.md

     - provide the code to handle keyboard operations

 PopUpSupport()
+ - Only use this if this survey is part of a Digital Feedback program!
- - This will send messages to the webpage that triggered this survey to help...
+ - This will send messages to the webpage that triggered this popup survey to help...
    - keep the focus in the popup window
    - keep the tab order correct
+ from the Survey:
- - As a parameter, pass in the domain of your webpage that's triggering this survey
+ 1. call function and with it, pass in the domain of your webpage that's triggering this survey from the DF Program:
- - Only use this if this survey is part of a Digital Feedback program!
-For this to work you also need...
-   - digital-feedback.js has the "Scenario" code for your Digital Feedback program
+ 1. digital-feedback.js has the "Scenario" code for your Digital Feedback program (you might need to change line 92 to match the survey domain)
-   - the invite and container need changes to the markup, see Program ID 20 for an example
+ 2. the invite and container need changes to the markup, see Program ID 20 for an example

 ### Demo
 [Normal Web Survey](https://survey.us.confirmit.com/wix/p3085068453.aspx)